MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoicemailUserSettings.md

 ```

 ### -VoicemailEnabled
 The VoicemailEnabled parameter represents whether to enable voicemail service.
+If set to $false, the user has no voicemail service.

 ```yaml
 Type: System.Boolean